Forget the Lynx Effect, Nail Art Has the Minx Effect

 Friday, October 9th, 2009

-On starting at the Holyrood Partnership as a PR executive I swore to my journo mates that I wouldn’t become a ‘fluffy’ PR girl.
+On starting at the Holyrood PR as a PR executive I swore to my journo mates that I wouldn’t become a ‘fluffy’ PR girl.
 You know the type – ridiculous double-barreled name, swishy hair and super high heels.

 My Colleagues at the Daily Record were forever moaning about girls called Chardonnay calling to ask to speak to someone at Daily Planet aka Superman.
 And so far I am please to report that I haven’t asked anyone at the Edinburgh Evening News if they would like to cover a fete opening in Orkney.
 (It could still happen – I’m not making any promises.)